elba-security/elba-security/docs/recipes/encrypting-token.md

 # Encrypting token

-In order to secure organisation credentials like oauth token, each sensitive data must be encrypted in the database.
+In order to secure organisation credentials such as the OAuth token, each sensitive data must be encrypted in the database.

 As well, once a token is decrypted, it should not be passed to inngest context.